broadinstitute/SignatureAnalyzer-GPU/README.md

 ```

 # How to run
 SignatureAnalyzer runs on a count matrix (passed to the argument --data) and performs regularized NMF (Bayes NMF).
 You can specify the regularization you want on the resulting W and H matrices by using the prior_on_W and prior_on_H arguments.
 L1 is equivalent to an exponential prior and L2 is half-normal.

 For mathematical details see: https://arxiv.org/pdf/1111.6085.pdf.

 Note that as part of this work we derived the form for a mixed prior (e.g. L1 on W and L2 on H) see the supplemental note in the repo.

+Example command line for a single run of SignatureAnalyzer-GPU:
 ```
-$ python run_ARD_NMF.py --data data_matrix --max_iter=100000 --a=9 --output_file output_file_stem --prior_on_W L1|L2 --prior_on_H L1|L2
+$ python SignatureAnalyzer-GPU.py --data data_matrix --max_iter=100000 --output_file output_file_stem --prior_on_W L1 --prior_on_H L2
 ```
 Data should be formatted NxM where M is the number of channels and N is the number of samples